agonzal/agonzal.github.io/_posts/2021-02-11-playing-with-nushell.md

 ![nu-shell-graph](/images/nushell/nu-plugin-chart.jpg)

 there are too many features to dive into just for this post and I feel like we have been able to show some strengths that nushell brings.
-It will be nice when `frmm url` can handle 'text/javascript', but as of right now it cannot.
+It will be nice when `from url` can handle 'text/javascript', but as of right now it cannot.
 I did not really play with the `post` plugin, but if you do, reach out and let me know!
 Even though nushell is still in its infancy, currently has a lot to offer and the future is bright.
 While it would take a lot to move me away from my current zsh setup, none the less I will be using it often since I do like the way it formats stdout into structured tables, allowing for quick analysis and parsing.